awst-austria/qa4sm/UI/developers-guide.md

 You can of course visit the official   [Angular website](https://angular.io/guide/architecture) too for details.

-The project make use of all angular building blocks (module, component, service) These blocks are structured into the following tree:
+The project makes use of all angular building blocks (module, component, service) These blocks are structured into the following tree:
 ```bash
 -app